monerodocs/md/docs/interacting/monerod-reference.md

 | `--p2p-external-port`  | TCP port to listen for p2p network connections on your router.
 Relevant if you are behind a NAT and still want to accept incoming connections.
 You must then set this to relevant port on your router.
 This is to let `monerod` know what to advertise on the network.
 Default is `0`.
 | `--p2p-use-ipv6`       | Enable IPv6 for p2p (disabled by default).
 | `--p2p-bind-ipv6-address` | IPv6 network interface to bind to for p2p network protocol.
 Default value `::` binds to all network interfaces.
+| `--p2p-bind-port-ipv6` | TCP port to listen for p2p network connections.
+By default same as IPv4 port for given nettype.
 | `--p2p-ignore-ipv4`    | Ignore unsuccessful IPv4 bind for p2p.
 Useful if you only want to use IPv6.
 | `--igd`                | Set UPnP port mapping on the router ("Internet Gateway Device").
 One of: `disabled` \| `enabled` \| `delayed` (=`delayed` by default).
 Relevant if you are behind NAT and want to accept incoming P2P network connections.
 The `delayed` value means it will wait for incoming connections in hope UPnP may not be necessary.
 After a while w/o incoming connections found it will attempt to map ports with UPnP.
 If you know you need UPnP change it to `enabled` to fast track the process.
 | `--hide-my-port`       | `monerod` will still open and listen on the p2p port.
 However, it will not announce itself as a peer list candidate.
 Technically, it will return port `0` in a response to p2p handshake (`node_data.my_port = 0` in `get_local_node_data` function).
 In effect nodes you connect to won't spread your IP to other nodes.
 To sum up, it is not really hiding, it is more like "do not advertise".